hal/hal.github.io/content/documentation/get-started.md

 The URL depends on how you launch the console.
 You can choose between one of the following options:

+## Native Binary

+Download the native binary for your platform from the latest [HAL release](https://github.com/hal/console/releases).
+It's a native binary based on Quarkus and listens to port 9090 by default.

 ## Container

 The standalone version of HAL is available as a container image at [`quay.io/halconsole/hal`](https://quay.io/repository/halconsole/hal).
 It's a native binary based on Quarkus and listens to port 9090 by default.